On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Introduction

-\begin{enumerate} \item The key effect of the sublimation cooling not considered.
+\begin{enumerate} \item The calculations by \citeA{Dickson2023} did not account for the cooling effect associated with sublimation.
 As shown by \citeA{Ingersoll1970}, even if there is no wind to transport water vapor away, the inevitable density contrast between water vapor and the main atmospheric constituent CO$_2$ is so strong that water vapor cannot accumulate above subliming ice, maintaining a sublimation rate that induces a significant latent heat cooling which prevents the ice temperature from reaching 273.15~K. This conclusion has been confirmed by \citeA{Schorghofer2020} and \citeA{Khuller2024}.
-This last study included the effects of the vapor/CO$_2$ density contrast, gustiness/large-scale wind, and the surface layer's specificity in their water ice sublimation modeling. \item In their study, the surfaces reaching the melting temperature are flat and do not model the potentially colder slope microclimates where gullies and ice deposits are observed today. \end{enumerate} This paper aims to investigate, using state-of-the-art Martian climate models, whether the melting of water ice at the surface/subsurface could occurr at gully locations in the last 4 million years when the obliquity was $\le$~35\textdegree.
-The models used are presented in section \ref{sec:meltmethods}.
-The possibility of melting ice on the surface and in the subsurface is discussed respectively in section \ref{sec:surfacemelt} and \ref{sec:stableicetemp}.
-We discuss the possibility of melting subsurface ice after erosion of the near-surface in section \ref{ssec:meltunstable}.
-Discussions are led in section \ref{sec:discussmelt} and conclusions are drawn in section \ref{sec:conclusionsmelt}.
+This last study included the effects of the vapor/CO$_2$ density contrast, gustiness/large-scale wind, and the surface layer's specificity in their water ice sublimation modeling.

+\item A source of water, such as subsurface or surface ice, must be available for melting to occur.
+While \citeA{Dickson2023} emphasize that water frost and ground ice are generally observed in terrains where gullies form, we show in this paper that, under recent Martian conditions, water ice is almost inevitably lost wherever temperatures approach 273~K.